dcellini/elasticsearch-graphql-server-movies/README.md

 ### Bulk import
 Import the list of movies from json/movies.js by navigating to the indexes folder and running `node bulk-import` In elasticsearch run the following command to see your documents `GET /movies/_search`

+### Start graphql Playground
+Have docker running as per step 1
+Also run `node server.js` in another terminal.
+The playground will run on port 3500 or whichever port you specify So can be accessed at http://localhost:3050/graphql